Home / Bone & Joint / Soccer heading may increase concussion risk

-A concussion can happen when someone’s head strikes an object such as another player or the ground while playing sports.
+Soccer concussion symptoms can happen when someone’s head strikes an object such as another player or the ground while playing sports.

 In soccer, players purposely make head-to-object contact when they head the soccer ball.

-“Heading puts you in a position to accidentally collide with another player, which is known to cause concussions,” said Chris Orgeman, a Marshfield Clinic athletic trainer.
+“Heading puts you in a position to accidentally collide with another player, which is known to cause concussions,” said Makenzie Ward, a Marshfield Clinic athletic trainer.

 Another study of living players showed those who did a lot of heading were three times more likely to have concussion symptoms than those who didn’t often head the ball.

-“The studies show a connection between heading and concussions but we still need more information and research,” Orgeman said.
-“It’s been part of the game forever and we don’t want to jump to conclusions.”
+“The studies show a connection between heading and concussions but we still need more information and research,” Ward said.
+“While it’s part of the game, there are ways we can help youth decrease the risk for long term impacts.”

 Rules limit heading in youth soccer